quintex-dev/tarun/README.md

 ### How does it work?

 Each platform viz., MacOS, Linux and Windows has a different method for allowing sharing and/or discovery of executables.
-Through some coded automation systems, the release branches of `tarun-service` and `tarun-frontend` would be pulled into the current `pre-release` branch of this repository.
+Through some coded automation systems, the release branches of `tarund` and `tarun-frontend` would be pulled into the current `pre-release` branch of this repository.

 [Tests](#testing) would be run on the combined codebase and if all tests pass, the release would be tagged and [a new release would be created](#release-automation).
 This new release would then go through the [Release Automation Process](#release-automation) and the resulting installable bundles would be uploaded to the respective test platforms.